-(b) Fair value of investment properties
+Fair value of investment properties

-The Group carry their investment properties at fair value, with changes in fair values being recognised in profit or loss.
-The Group engaged external valuer to determine the fair values.
-The independent professional valuers exercised judgement in determining the remaining useful lives of the buildings used in the valuation process.
+The Group carry its investment properties at fair value, with changes in fair values being recognised in profit or loss.
+The Group estimated the fair value of the investment properties based on information provided and the market valuation performed by an external independent valuer.
+Judgement is exercised by the directors in determining the appropriate valuation methods and the key assumptions used in the valuation.
 The carrying amount of investment properties as at the reporting date is disclosed in Note 6 to the financial statements.